 Yeah, I know I suck.
 I’ve left you hanging on this project for almost a year.
 I know.
-The Master Closet Reveal post is loooooooonnngggg overdue. #BadStacy
+The IKEA Pax Built In Master Closet Reveal post is loooooooonnngggg overdue. #BadStacy

 Here’s the truth, I just finished it two weeks ago. #oops

 Yes, my master closet renovation has been mostly done for almost a year, but I honestly had 2 or 3 little things left to do that I put off.
-So I didn’t want to do a reveal post if it wasn’t really done.
-In fact, there’s still a few little projects that aren’t done yet, but the majority is finished.
+So I didn’t want to do a reveal post if it wasn’t really complete.
+In fact, I’m still In the 95% club on this one.
 I hope you’ll forgive me.

 In 2016, I read Marie Kondo’s The Life Changing Magic of Tidying Up, and I started implementing that with my clothing.
 I’d also been saving up money at the same time so that I could pounce on the IKEA Pax sale.
 That sale happened in late January 2017, so we headed up to IKEA to purchase all of the wardrobe materials.